-Measure J provided the funding for two new Career Technical Education (CTE) buildings which are scheduled to open for classes in the Fall 2014.
-These CTE buildings will be home to classrooms that will be training our residents for the careers of the future, including alternative energy development as well as law enforcement, emergency medical technician, and automotive technology.
+Measure J provided the funding for two new Career Technical Education (CTE) buildings which opened for classes in the Fall 2014.
+These CTE buildings are home to classrooms that train our residents for the careers of the future, including alternative energy development as well as law enforcement, emergency medical technician, and automotive technology.
 The buildings are also built to LEED standards.

-Amid all of this expansion, IVC also will be losing a historic part of the campus when the 500 buildings are demolished.
+Amid all of this expansion, IVC also will be losing a historic part of the campus in 2014 when the 500 buildings were demolished.
 These "tin" buildings were once situated on the Imperial High School grounds and housed the IVC campus when it first became a district in 1960.
-They were later moved to their current location and housed the Imperial Valley campus of San Diego State University for time as well as other IVC offices.
-The demolition is part of an agreement with the State of California when it provided matching funds for renovation of other classrooms on campus.
+They were later moved to Aten Road and housed the Imperial Valley campus of San Diego State University for some time as well as other IVC offices.
+The demolition was part of an agreement with the State of California when it provided matching funds for renovation of other classrooms on campus.